PyCQA/baron/docs/index.rst

     path = position_to_path(tree, 3, 8)
     path

-Okay, the first gives the node and the second the path to the node.
+Okay, the first one gives the node and the second one the node path.
 Both also give its type but what does the keys in the path correspond to exactly?
 The path tells you that to get to the node, you must take the 4th index of the root ListNode, followed twice by the "value" key of